ipfs/community/CONTRIBUTING_JS.md

 * Node.js Active LTS and the default version of npm that is installed along with it
   * Projects may also support Current LTS
   * Please consult [nodejs.org](https://nodejs.org/) for LTS timeline and for the current Active/LTS version.
-* The latest releases Chromium, FireFox and WebKit
+* The latest releases of "desktop" Chromium, FireFox and WebKit
 * Electron
   * Main process only, latest release